tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/part-3-how-to-merit-and-maintain-others-trust.md

 * When initiating the interaction, a gentle and affable tone is the most effective.
 * A friendly greeting says - "You are worth my time.
 You are valuable."
 * "Trust is a social good to be protected just like air and water"

+## Chapter 5: Access Affinity

+* When a person says no, there is a certain chain of psychological reactions that take place within us that makes us more defensive and ready to withdraw.
+* The more yeses we get from an interaction, the more likely we are to agree with the other person.
+* When we start with a yes, we are creating affinity.
+But, to turn affinity to influence, there must be a foundation of empathy.
+* We must constantly be able to interact with another person, taking into account, her point of view.
+* You have to offer what _they_ want in order for them to begin with a yes, and maintain the yes.
+* Today there are agreements:
+    * The first kind of agreement is one that comes out of two parties holding the same value.
+    * The second kind of agreement is two people taking a liking to the same thing.
+* The more early yeses we get, the more likely we are to succeed in the future.
+* _Access affinity as early as possible_